StuartCox3107/iGrow/README.md

 ---

 ## User stories

+"As a new user: I want to understand what the site does and how it can help me.
+I want to feel that the site will be easy and intuitive and that it will serve a purpose to me"

 "As a gardener: I want a record of the vegetables I have grown over time, I want to know what has been successful and what has failed."